kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/patientfinder/README.md

 Kairos CentraXX to CTcue PatientFinder Mappings
 ========================

-Mappings can be used to export data in CXX profiles, which has been imported before by CXX-PatientFinder interfaces.
+Mappings can be used to export data in HDRP profiles, which has been imported before by HDRP-PatientFinder interfaces.
 The following imported data sets are supported/tested:

 * [Cancer Outcomes and Services Data set (COSD)](https://digital.nhs.uk/ndrs/data/data-sets/cosd)